Business & Corporate Income Tax Frequent Questions

 From a functional view, there is no difference.
 The rate for both is 5% of taxable income or $100, whichever is greater, and they use the same form.
 Any corporation, whether incorporated (domestic) or qualified (foreign or doing business in Utah), is required to file a franchise tax return.
 Foreign corporations must file franchise tax returns if they have a regular and established place of business or inventory, or own, rent, or lease property.
 Corporations subject to the income tax are corporations that derive income from Utah sources, but are not qualified or have a place of business in Utah.
 An example would be a trucking company that runs through Utah but has no fixed place of business in Utah.

 The fact that a corporation ceases to do business, sells or distributes its assets, does not relieve it of the liability for filing Utah corporate franchise tax returns and paying the taxes due.
-The corporation must be legally dissolved or suspended through the Department of Commerce before it is relieved of this responsibility.
-A tax clearance certificate must be obtained from the Tax Commission only if a foreign corporation.
+A Utah corporation must be legally dissolved or suspended through the Department of Commerce before it is relieved of this responsibility.
+A non-Utah corporation must receive a tax clearance certificate from the Tax Commission and withdraw from Utah through the Department of Commerce before it is relieved of this responsibility.
 Contact the Tax Commission to receive a customized tax clearance application for your corporation.
-Forms for dissolving the corporation are available from the Department of Commerce.
+Forms for dissolving or withdrawing the corporation are available from the Department of Commerce.

-The State Tax Commission is required to send delinquent notices until the corporation is either voluntarily or involuntarily dissolved.
+The State Tax Commission is required to send delinquent notices until the corporation is either voluntarily or involuntarily dissolved or withdrawn.
 Also, if it is your desire to maintain this corporate shell for a future purpose, or to reserve this corporate name for future use, you must keep filing the returns and pay the taxes due, otherwise suspension of the corporate authority will occur.

 For Annual Report requirements and dissolution requirements, contact the Department of Commerce at 801-530-4849.